If you’re flying in economy, there’s not much to look forward to. However, there’s one sight that brightens up everyone’s faces; the snack cart.

 The unique taste stems from the sugar’s caramelization during the baking process.
 And a hint of cinnamon and other spices add that special something.

-Despite all of the negative press about United Airlines, their introduction of Stroopwafels to the American public has been generally praised.
+United Airlines’ introduction of Stroopwafels to the American public has been generally praised.
 These Dutch treats are available at several US retailers but many people are introduced to them on a United flight, as I was.
-Now, they’re not Biscoff cookies, but they’re still good.
+Granted, they’re not Biscoff cookies, but they’re still good.
 I’m glad to see they’re now a permanent feature on United’s snack menu.

 JetBlue has always been an airline that does things a bit differently.
 Their snack selection was always forward-thinking, with gluten-free, nut-free and healthy options available long before they became mainstream.

-For years it had been peanuts or pretzels, and now it’s just pretzels.
+For years it had been peanuts or pretzels, and now it’s snack mix.
 Southwest takes it old school with the snacks.
 Just what you expect in little packages that are almost impossible to open but everyone takes one.
 You can even get two if you want.
 Just ask nicely.

 Occasionally, Orlando Airport will put out a modern art display in their new Terminal C building called “Lightly Salted” reminding us of the days when Southwest gave out bags of peanuts on board their planes.